Mtb-3/Weightless/README.md

 # Auto-Mod-Roller
 Weightless is a widget that automatically rolls for desired mods.
 The mod rolling button only works in the cash currency tab.
 Once the roll for mod button is clicked there is a 3-second delay until the program starts.
-Choose the currecy you wish to use and hover over the item within the 3-second delay.
+Choose the currecy you wish to use and hover over the item within the 3-second window.
 The program will stop once the desired mod has been found.
 Hold "alt" to stop the program at any time.

 ## Installation